lostintangent/gistpad/README.md

 By default, when you create/manage a repository, GistPad will assume you're interested in editing the `master` branch.
 However, when managing a repo, you can specify a different branch by appending `#<branch>` to the specified repo name (e.g. `vsls-contrib/gistpad#featureA`).
 When you're managing a non-master branch, the repo node in the `Repositories` tree will display the branch name.

 If at any time, you want to switch branches, simply right-click the repo node in the `Repositories` tree and select `Switch Branch`.
 This will let you pick one of the repo's remote branches, as well as create a new branch.
 When you're done with a branch, simply right-click the repo and select either `Delete Branch` or `Merge Branch`.
 The later will perform a "squash merge" against `master`.
 Using branches allows you to "batch" change sets together, and then apply them in a single/semantic commit.

+### Pasting Images

+Just like gists, you can copy images into your clipboard (e.g. taking a screenshot, clicking `Copy Image` in your browser, etc.) and then paste them directly into a markdown file by right-clicking the editor and selecting `Paste Image`, or using one of the following keyboard shortcuts: `ctrl+shift+v` _(Windows/Linux)_,`cmd+shift+v` _(macOS)_.

+By default, when you paste an image into a repo file, it's uploaded as a `.png` to the repo, and the appropriate reference is added to it from the document (e.g. an `[title](url)` link).
+However, this behavior can be changed by using the `GistPad > Images: Paste Format` and/or `GistPad > Images: Paste Type` settings.
+Refer to the [config settings](#configuration-settings) section below for more details.
+Furthermore, when you paste an image, it is uploaded to a directory called `images` within the gist.
+However, if you'd like to change this (e.g. to `assets` instead), you can set the `GistPad > Images: Directory Name` setting.

 ### Wikis